scrtlabs/enigma-p2p/README.md

 This method sets the communicator for each Runtime to talk with the MainController ([example](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/worker/controller/NodeController.js#L208)).

+### Channels and Communicators

+Runtimes communication is usually `request/response` which is why simple `EventEmmitter` is not enough.

+For example, `Worker` component needs something from the DB it will use a `Channel` and wait for response.

+The [Channel](https://github.com/enigmampc/enigma-p2p/blob/mexico_branch/src/main_controller/channels/Channel.js) class is responsible for creating 2 [Communicator](https://github.com/enigmampc/enigma-p2p/blob/mexico_branch/src/main_controller/channels/Communicator.js) instances.
+The message types between 2 Communicators are of type [Envelop](https://github.com/enigmampc/enigma-p2p/blob/6dddeb5e1e3f7d20e0c9c647be8bad7140bc1285/src/main_controller/channels/Envelop.js#L3) class.

 The "big" innovation here is the `sendAndReceive(envelop)` method.

 example: